hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 GPU Build Options
 ==============================================================

-hypre provides support for multiple GPU architectures through different programming models:
-CUDA (for NVIDIA GPUs), HIP (for AMD GPUs), and SYCL (for Intel GPUs).
+The hypre library provides support for multiple GPU architectures through different programming models: CUDA (for NVIDIA GPUs), HIP (for AMD GPUs), and SYCL (for Intel GPUs).
 Each model has its own set of build options and requirements.
 Some solvers and features may have different levels of support across these platforms.
 Key considerations when building for GPUs are:

 1. Only one GPU backend can be enabled at a time (CUDA, HIP, or SYCL)
 2. Some features like full support for 64-bit integers (`BigInt`) are not available